AdityaKane2001/regnety/README.md

 ## Acknowledgement

-This repository was developed during Google Summer of Code 2021 at TensorFlow.
+This repository is my project for Google Summer of Code 2021 at TensorFlow.
 Project report is available [here](https://adityakane2001.github.io/opensource/gsoc2021report).
 <br>

 ### Mentors: